dy/piezo/docs/issues.md

     + unleashes batches to any function

-## [x] Instantiation of sound → no instantiation, use function state for manual tracking time/params.
+## [?]
+Instantiation of sound → no instantiation, use function state for manual tracking time/params.

   1. ?
 Instantiate sound externally via module instance?
     + resets and tracks globals per-environment